cyjorosz/spaceXplorer/README.md

 ## Outstanding Improvements

 - Split components up, the Ships file is too bloated, needs to move Table component
+- Move some of the functions like for sorting into helpers
 - Add tests that validate the correct behaviour
 - Add additional styling and also style based on props such as adding background color to the row which is selected when the user clicks 'View'
 - Extend style theme to include preset media queries